mjordan/islandora_oai_download_link/README.md

 # Islandora OAI Download Link

 Islandora utility module that adds a custom request handler for the Islandora OAI module.
-Currently under heavy development, do not use yet.
+Currently under development, do not use yet.

 ## Requirements